RyleyBoofa/odin-sign-up-form/README.md

 ## New skills used

--   HTML: forms including various labels, input types and constraints
+-   HTML: Forms with various labels, input types, and constraints
--   CSS: form styling, absolute and relative positioning, custom font-face, size and spacing with realtive units
+-   CSS: Form styling, absolute and relative positioning, custom font-face, size and spacing with relative units

 ## References